juanpc2018/How-to-convert-Imacon-Photo-343-to-646-868-969-Hasselblad-X1-X5/README.md

 4th goal is to optimize the box for each resolution, for example: X5 has a single lens for all film formats </br>
 but using different lenses could be optimized even more for each film format, not everybody wants to scan all formats, but instead 1x format as good as possible. </br>
 and box can be modified later to other formats if needed. </br>
-5th goal would be recreating the 4-layer Mainboard PCB </br>
+5th goal would be recreating the 4-layer Mainboard PCB in KiCad </br>
 6th goal upgrade the 386sx 16MHz CPU & old memory with MISTer FPGA io486 core running at 90MHz or similar,  </br>
 this would also require recreating the NEC SCSI in FPGA </br>
 7th goal recreate CCD sensor board in KiCad </br>